AustinCodingAcademy/311_wk6_day1_er/README.md

 1. What is the relationship between the "actor" and "film_actor" tables?

+it is a one to many

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?

+   IT represents that the data can not be null

 3. How many foreign keys does the "payments" table have?
 How can you tell?
+   3
 ##### ER Diagram upload

 1. Take a screenshot of the ER diagram you created and name it "wk6_er_diagram"